meshplay/meshplay/docs/pages/guides/tutorials/exploring-kubernetes-cronjobs.md

 #### 7. **Saving and Sharing**
-  Share your scenario with other Meshery users or the community for collaborative learning.
+  Share your scenario with other Meshplay users or the community for collaborative learning.

 1. Save Your Scenario: